myriadbytes/engine3d/readme.md

 - Generate a `compile_commands.json` inside the build script (easier than it sounds)

 TO-DO GAME:
-- Chunk streaming system
+- Chunk data streaming system
-- Chunk meshing
+- Greedy meshing
+- Asynchronous GPU transfer for the meshes

 PROTOTYPED :
 - Code hot-reloading